WHOIGit/django-ninja-dto-example/README.md

 Data Transfer Objects (DTOs) is an object-oriented design pattern for encapsulating data in a layer that handles input / output concerns such as serialization and validation.

-In the context of Django Ninja, DTOs can be implemented as pydantic models, which Ninja uses via type hinting to perform automatic serialization, deserialization, and validation.
+In [Django Ninja](https://django-ninja.dev/), DTOs can be implemented as [pydantic](https://docs.pydantic.dev/latest/) models, which Ninja uses via type hinting to perform automatic serialization, deserialization, and validation.
 A service layer then enables these DTOs to be read from and written to the backend.

 The example exposes a CRUD API for a simple model called `Widget`, showing how DTOs, services, and views can be composed.